CCT™ Teacher Training Program

 The most important requirement to apply is a desire to increase compassion in your community.

 We welcome applicants of varied backgrounds, perspectives, and goals, who are deeply committed to bringing compassion training to new communities.
 We strongly encourage individuals from traditionally underrepresented communities to apply.
 Our teacher training program is a key part of our organization and we seek applicants who will add diversity to our community.

-Although there are no formal educational requirements, to apply for the program you’ll need to complete the 8-week CCT course and be prepared to maintain a daily compassion meditation practice.
+Although there are no formal educational requirements, to apply for the program you’ll need to:

 Prior training or certification in a similar contemplative education program (like Mindfulness Based Stress Reduction or Mindful Self Compassion) can be helpful as you learn to teach CCT, although it is not required to apply.